17 Causes Of Nausea In Children, Treatment And Home Remedies

 1. Reaction to certain foods, smells, or situations: Certain foods or strong smells can cause nausea or vomiting.
 Moreover, intolerance to certain food items such as dairy-based products (lactose intolerance) can cause nausea, bloating, or abdominal pain in children.
 Motion sickness also leads to nausea.

 1. Peptic ulcers: These sores or open wounds occur in the stomach or upper part of the small intestine.
-They are often caused by infection from Helicobacter pylori bacteria and characterized by nausea, sudden sharp abdominal pain, burping, hiccups, loss of appetite, and weight loss (12).
+They are often caused by infection from Helicobacter pylori bacteria and are characterized by nausea, sudden sharp abdominal pain, burping, hiccups, loss of appetite, and weight loss (12).

 1. Kidney stones: Kidney stones are a hard solid mass of minerals and elements formed within the kidney.
 Some of the common symptoms of the condition are severe pain in the back or the sides, nausea, and vomiting (13).